martdegraaf/martdegraaf.github.io/src/blog/content/posts/angular-singleton-services-listening-to-routing-events/index.md

     hidden: false # only hide on current single page
 ---

-__In a project with over 50 angular projects we had quite some duplicate code.
+__In a project with over 50 Angular projects we had quite some duplicate code.
 The first thing you will think of is putting code in a NPM package.
 But that can be a challenge when some of the 50 had a different implementation.__

 # System context

 The applications we make are wizard like applications.
 We update the title on a route change.
 This is done by subscribing to the router events.
-In the angular projects we had this code sample in the `app.component.ts`:
+In the Angular projects we had this code sample in the `app.component.ts`:

 ```ts {linenos=table}
 public AppComponent{